Four weeks in July: Inside the Biden administration’s struggle to contain the delta surge

 This account of the key decisions made as delta surged across the country during the fateful month of July was based on interviews with 24 administration officials and others in close contact with Biden’s health response.
 Many spoke on the condition of anonymity to detail sensitive conversations.

-The White House — and the country — has had to contend with a variant that is more than twice as transmissible as previous strains of the virus and so contagious that it almost behaves like a different virus.
+The White House — and the country — has had to contend with a variant that is more than twice as transmissible as previous strains of the virus and so contagious that it behaves almost like a different virus.
 Those infected with it carry viral loads 1,000 times greater than earlier strains.

 The Biden administration initially thought vaccinated people couldn’t spread the virus, as had been the case with other variants.
 But delta proved that assumption wrong — leading the Centers for Disease Control and Prevention to ask vaccinated people in large swaths of the country to put their masks back on.

-They thought more people would get the free and easily accessible shots that others across the globe are desperate to have — but hit a wall in early July with fewer people willing to get inoculated.
+They thought more people in the United States would get the free and easily accessible shots that others across the globe are desperate to have — but hit a wall in early July with fewer people willing to be inoculated.

-Despite pressure from outside experts and some within the administration, the White House also began the month reluctant to require the military get vaccinated.
-And there was often hesitancy to engage in conversations about booster shots and the possibility of breakthrough cases in fully vaccinated individuals as the White House was focused on methods to persuade, rather than require, people to get vaccinated.
+Despite pressure from outside experts and some within the administration, the White House also began the month reluctant to require that members of the military be vaccinated.
+And there was often hesitancy to engage in conversations about booster shots and the possibility of breakthrough cases in fully vaccinated people as the White House was focused on methods to persuade, rather than require, people to get vaccinated.

-“One thing CDC and the administration could have done better was prepare people mentally that this isn’t over, that we’re still in this and there’s incredible uncertainty,” said Richard Besser, former acting director of the CDC and president and chief executive of the Robert Wood Johnson Foundation.
+“One thing CDC and the administration could have done better was prepare people mentally that this isn’t over, that we’re still in this and there’s incredible uncertainty,” said Richard Besser, a former acting director of the CDC and president and chief executive of the Robert Wood Johnson Foundation.

 By the end of July, as cases skyrocketed, the White House began to take a more muscular approach to vaccinations.
-But these measures only came after the virus exacted a massive toll, with nearly 1.3 million new infections, 8,633 deaths and signs of a weakening economy as Americans pulled back on retail purchases in July as the variant flared.
+But these measures came only after the virus exacted a massive toll, with nearly 1.3 million new infections, 8,633 deaths and signs of a weakening economy as Americans pulled back on retail purchases in July as the variant flared.

-Biden himself has acknowledged he has not yet used the full authority of his office to fight the pandemic — and has shown little interest in ideas that have proved effective elsewhere, such as vaccine passports or broader mandates.
+Biden has acknowledged that he has not yet used the full authority of his office to fight the pandemic — and he has shown little interest in ideas that have proved effective elsewhere, such as vaccine passports or broader mandates.

 “I think if delta hadn’t happened, we’d all be pretty happy,” said Carlos del Rio, the executive associate dean of the Emory University School of Medicine.
 “They’re trying to have science guide what they do as much as possible.
 I think the problem is that the science is changing.
-And with the virus changing it makes it really hard to know what to do.”
+And with the virus changing, it makes it really hard to know what to do.”

-July 4: The seven-day average for new covid infections stood at 12,879, one of the lowest rates since the start of the pandemic.
+July 4: The seven-day average for new coronavirus infections stood at 12,879, one of the lowest rates since the start of the pandemic.

 Biden hosted only a handful of events at the White House during the first five months of his term, as the new administration sought to model best behavior.
 The massive Fourth of July fete would signal a return to normalcy and show that the White House was reopening to the public, according to one White House aide involved with the planning.